moorebarrett-jodiann/HeroVsMonsters/README.md

 4. ```Boost Stats``` (Following each win, the hero will gain coins that they can use to purchase boosts to their health, strength and defense values)
 5. ```Reset Game``` (Resets game values)

-### Install Instructions
+### Launch Application

-- Clone repository in Visual Studio
+- Clone repository to your local device
-- Launch application console
+- Navigate to the executable file in the publish folder of the project
+    - ``` HeroVsMonsters/OOP_FinalProject/bin/Release/net6.0/publish/OOP_FinalProject.exe ```
+- Double-click executable file to launch game

 ### 😄😄 HAVE FUN!! 😄😄 ###